AdobeDocs/campaign.en/help/v8/start/campaign-faq-comprehensive.md

 +++ What is a cube and how can I use it for reporting?

 Cubes are multi-dimensional data structures that enable business users to explore and analyze Campaign data through pivot tables without technical skills.
 Think of them as pre-configured data models that simplify complex reporting.
+This reporting tool is available in both the client console and Campaign Web UI.

 * Technical users create and configure cubes defining dimensions (time, geography, channels) and measures (opens, clicks, revenue)
 * Business users select a cube when creating reports and drag-and-drop dimensions to explore data